cslysy/cslysy.github.io/_posts/2016-05-15-one-time-variable.markdown

 ## When to use one-time variables

-As I mentioned before, there are places for one-time variable because sometimes we are not able to express our intentions without it.
+As I mentioned before, there are places for one-time variables because sometimes we are not able to express our intentions without them.

 Does this tell you something?